maici/getting-started/README.md

     }
 }
 ```
-2. operation: an operation change the style of the pcm when the condition specified is true
+2. Operation: an operation change the style of the pcm when the condition specified is true
 ```json
 {
     "id": "op_sup_0",